AriFordsham/GHCWiki/surviving-windows.md

    * [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) provides an `strace`-like view of system calls
 * Windows Performance Record/Analyzer is another mechanism capable of tracing system calls
 * [ConEmu](https://conemu.github.io/) is a decent terminal emulator for Windows
-* [this gdb fork](https://github.com/ssbssa/gdb/releases) can open minidump files, as produced by GHC's `--generate-crash-dumps` flag
+* [this gdb fork](https://github.com/ssbssa/gdb/releases) can open minidump files, as produced by GHC's `--generate-crash-dumps` flag.

+## Collecting a crash dump

+If you have a program that is crashing, one helpful way to attack the problem is to generate a crash dump (similar to a core dump on Unix-like operating systems) for inspection in a debugger (e.g. WinDbg).

+There are a few ways to accomplish this:

+ * GHC itself can generate a dump in "minidump" format with the `+RTS --generate-crash-dumps` flag.
+This can be opened with WinDbg.
+ * the `gflags.exe` utility (specifically the "Silent Process Exit" tab) can be used to enable dumps globally on crashing processes.
+ * the `procdump.exe` [Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) utility can be used to collect a dump from a single process.